tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

 = UNRELEASED =

+This is a BIG update.
+Please read https://www.grendelman.net/wp/trackserver-v3-0-released/ for the full story!

 * Fix a bug where Trackserver would only import the first segment of a track from GPX.
 * Get rid of suboptimal shortcode detection fallback mechanism.